Destinations Greece The Peloponnese

 South-east coast

-The Byzantine-Venetian cliff-fortress on its own tied islet — Lower Town with the 13th-century churches and the one taverna (Matoula), Upper Town a 20-minute uphill climb to the ruined acropolis.
-Car-free; you park at the causeway and walk in.
-Sleep inside the walls one night — the daytrippers leave at 6 p.m. and the town becomes a different place.
+The Byzantine-Venetian cliff-fortress on its own tied islet: a Lower Town with the 13th-century churches and the one taverna (Matoula), an Upper Town a 20-minute climb up to the ruined acropolis.
+Car-free, so you park at the causeway and walk in.
+Sleep inside the walls one night, because the daytrippers leave at 6 p.m. and the town turns into a different place.

 Free entry · sleep in